|

 unequally than most tyrannies throughout history, and most characters

-make choices that are so far off from realism that it makes them look
+make choices that are so far removed from realism that they look

 less authentic than the forces of nature presented.
 Even so, Emmerich